Cheesy Corn Casserole

 cheesy corn casserole in a green casserole dish.

 Cheesy Corn Casserole is delightfully cheesy, thanks to the combination of cream cheese and Swiss cheese.
 It’s rich and creamy, which contrasts perfectly with the crispy breadcrumbs on top.
+In short, it’s casserole perfection!

 And, it’s different from the usual corn casserole.
 Creamed Corn Casserole has been on my family’s holiday menu for years.
 That one is a cross between cornbread and corn soufflé.

-The recipe is from a church cookbook from the 1990s.
+However, this Cheesy Corn Casserole is NOT made with Jiffy mix.
+Instead of being cornbread-like, it tastes more like a corn-filled mac & cheese.
+I found the recipe in a church cookbook from the 1990s.
 After tweaking it a little, it’s now the perfect combination of corn, cheese, and breadcrumbs, all baked into a rich and comforting casserole.

 Jump to: